collin80/SavvyCAN/README.md

 ### What to do if `qmake` fails with error `Project ERROR: Unknown module(s) in QT: qml serialbus help` on Ubuntu? :

 `sudo apt install libqt5serialbus5-dev qtdeclarative5-dev qttools5-dev`

+### Used Items Requiring Attribution

+nodes by Adrien Coquet from the Noun Project

+message by Vectorstall from the Noun Project

+signal by shashank singh from the Noun Project

+signal by juli from the Noun Project

+signal by yudi from the Noun Project

+Death by Adrien Coquet from the Noun Project